-- I found it was easiest to drive in the front screw (we used the screws that attach to the bottom of the cabinet, not the ones in the side), then adjust the back part so it was spaced exactly the same as the front, then screw in the back screw.
+- I found it was easiest to drive in the front screw for the slide (we used the screws that attach to the bottom of the cabinet, not the ones in the side), then adjust the back part so it was perfectly straight, then screw in the back screw.

 - Placing the second drawer slide is the part that really hurts your head.
-Here’s how we did it: take the measurement for the interior part of your drawer, then add 42mm (or 1 5/8″) to that to get your spacing.
+Here’s how we did it for our particular slides and drawers: take the measurement for the interior part of your drawer, then add 42mm (or 1 5/8″) to that to get your spacing.
 Measure from the outer side of one drawer slide to the outer side of another.